mk12/sicp/notes/lecture.md

 ### Recap

-- We wrote a program to differentiate expressions that had a highly stylized behavior and structure.
+- [Last time](@3b) we wrote a program to differentiate symbolic mathematical expressions represented using quotation.
-- We used quotation to represent symbolic math expressions.
+- To implement the differentiation rules, we wrote them in a highly stylized form based on conditional dispatch on the types of expressions.
 - Why did we have to translate the rules of differential calculus into the language of the computer?
-- Our program was a conditional dispatch on the type of the expression.
-- Is there some other, more clear way of writing this program?
+Is there some other, more clear way of writing this program?

 ### Rules

 - We follow rules to differentiate expressions.
 What is a rule, exactly?
-- A rule has a left-hand side and a right-hand side.
+- A rule has a _pattern_ on the left and a _skeleton_ on the right.
-    - You compare your expression to the LHS.
-    - The RHS gives the replacement expression.
-- A rule is an arrow from a _pattern_ to a _skeleton_.
 - We match the source expression to the pattern, and following the rule, we instantiate the skeleton to get the target expression.
 - We want to build a language that allows us to directly express these rules.
 We will work bottom-up, like before.